Skip to content

 Scope Covers

-knowledge:read Knowledge-base documents
+knowledge:read Knowledge documents

-messages:read Messages, conversations, users, logs, activity
+messages:read Messages, conversations, users, logs, turn records, and the activity feed

 catalogs:read The system catalogs